By Toni Brannagan

 Skyla (levonorgestrel dose: 13.3 mg)

 Lasting just 3 years, bc everyone knows millennials hate commitment (JK, it just has a low-dose of hormones), Skyla was also the first IUD that was marketed for women who haven’t given birth—meaning, the opening to your cervix is sliiiiightly smaller.
 Full disclosure: I don’t have any children and almost passed out during my Skyla insertion, so I’m very thankful for those teensy millimeters between Skyla and her big sis Mirena.
+(Another pro-tip while I have you here, I def recommend stocking up on some Thinx beforehand — you’ll be spotting for a while after the insertion and, no, you’re not allowed to use tampons!)

 "I’m 5 months into my second Skyla.
 I love it because I’m in a long-term relationship and we’re not ready for kids.
 I love not having to remember to take a pill everyday.
 I hate that when I got them both inserted, I literally had to take off work the next day because of the cramping.
 I had terrible cramps for about a week the first time, but only about 3 days of cramps the second.
 I don’t get my period anymore, besides some minor spotting once a month." - Katie S.